lewiskirori/WoostemInven/README.md

 # Stock Management System
 Incredible Stock Control & Management System

-~Open source inventory management system with php and mysql.

 ~Invoice generation and easy to download invoice in PDF format.

 ~Lightweight and easy to use.